cwightrun/azolla-netlify/pages/home.md

 :::::: section--wrapper

 ::: section section-2-3 section--closer
-  Industrial manufacturing generates billions of tons of CO 2 annually.
-Azolla’s biomanufacturing platform will empower industries to transform this CO 2 into high performance biomaterial that can be used to make everyday products.
+  Industrial manufacturing generates billions of tons of CO<sub>2</sub> annually.
+Azolla’s biomanufacturing platform will empower industries to transform this CO<sub>2</sub> into high performance biomaterial that can be used to make everyday products.
 :::

 ::::::